openaps/docs/Building-a-system/initial-setup.md

 # Phase 0: Initial Setup

+Phase 0 focuses on getting everything required for an OpenAPS implementation procured, installed, and ready to

 * Upon Completion
     * Possess hardware and software tools necessary to build an OpenAPS implementation
     * Have gone through the setup process and be able to help others do the same